zecar/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/index.md

 You have chosen Shopware.
 Congratulations!
 We are happy to welcome you as part of the community.

-You have been hired to work on Shopware and to make your start into the Shopware world as successful as possible, we will take you through the very basics.
+To ensure a successful introduction to the world of Shopware, we'll guide you through the fundamental concepts and basics.

 So welcome to Shopware again and lets get started!

-If you are new to ecommerce world then we recommend you to start with refering to the [ecommerce terminology](../../assets/ecommerce_terminologies.md) list that can help you understand the concepts even better going forward.